 There are other methods like Semantic chunking, token-based chunking, agent-based chunking, etc. You can even write your own functions to define the right approach.

 Coming back to the original problem, we wanted to split the book into smaller chunks and only pass the relevant chunks as context.
 You might notice an immediate issue here: How do we find the right chunks to use as the context?
-Because, if we already knew where the answer is in the book, we might not even need the chatbot.
+You can have thousands of chunks and if you already knew where the answer is in the book, we might not even need the chatbot.
 To understand this, we first need to understand the concept of Embeddings.

 Embeddings